These linked icons indicate your access to the resources discussed in this guide. | |

 Family law encompasses a variety of subjects including marriage, divorce, child custody, child support, adoption, and property division.
 Most issues concerning family law are matters of state law.
 Treatises and other secondary sources on family law are good starting points for research, but it's also prudent to consult state specific resources.

-The following study aids may be borrowed from the Reserve Collection at the Law Library's Circulation Desk for up to 2 hours.
-Older editions can be found in the Law Library stacks:
+Print study aids may be borrowed from the Reserve Collection at the Law Library's Circulation/Reserve Desk for up to 2 hours.
+Older editions may be found in the Law Library stacks.
+For more study aids in the Law Library's collection, please consult our Study Aids guide.

 CALI lessons are interactive tutorials written by law professors at CALI member schools.
 They can be used for studying specific topics.